Bluephobia/NotaLoot/README.md

 * Assign items based on BIS, Upgrade, and OS bids from party/raid members.
 * Trading with a party/raid member automatically populates the trade window with any items assigned to them.
 * Configure options via /nl opt
-* New with v3: View bids in another loot master's session by requesting access in the /nlm window.
+* View bids in another loot master's session by requesting access in the /nlm window.
+* Export session assignments in TBM-compatible format with /nlm export

 If you have questions or comments please contact Bluephobia#7612 on Discord.